gtrujillo15/100-days-of-code/log.md

 **Today's Progress**: Completed reading the sample for The Pragmmatic Programmer.
 Completed the tutorials for Responsive Web Design Cerification on FreeCodeCamp (just need to do projects).

 **Thoughts**: Finally completed all the tutorial sections for the Responsive Web Design Certification on FreeCodeCamp.
 I already started the Tribute project that's part of it.
 They have you do like, 5 projects that are supposed to go over everything that was taught in the tutorials.
 I also finished the samp;le for The Pragmmatic Prorammer.
 Tomorrow I'm going to at least complete the tribute page but hopefully I can start on the next project too.
 Seeing that I'm almost done with the section and can put this on my resume, I kind of want to make sure I finish it.

+#Day 36: Monday, August 12, 2019

+**Today's Progress**: Completed the Tribute Page for FreeCodeCamp, quick search about JSON.

+**Thoughts**: I completed the Tribute page and I dedicated my tribute page to Audrey Hepburn.
+It was just one of the first that came to my mind.
+I've been wanting to rewatch Breakfast at Tiffany's.
+I haven't written any of the biography portion but I'm hoping I can do it sometime later because I actually don't know her life too well and don't want to just copy and paste.
+Or maybe I can, as long as I reference Wikipedia, I guess.
+I just didn't want to plagarize but I also didn't want to just lorem all of it.
+I then started the Survey form project but I just started the boilerplate and did a couple of the requirements really quick.
+I signed up for Angular with Geekwise so hopefully they have enough people to do it tomorrow or they'll just do it anyway.
+I also made an interview with Stephanie, the new career counselor.
+I'm happy she got a job with Bitwise and she's great so I'm excited to hear what advice she can give me or what she thinks.
+I'm looking forward to tomorrow.